mockk/mockk/README.md

 ### Version twist

-From version 1.9 MockK switched to Kotlin 1.3 and Coroutines 1.0 by default and old branch 1.9.kotlin12 may be used for compatibility with Kotlin 1.2.
+From version 1.9 MockK switched to Kotlin 1.3 and Coroutines 1.0 by default and other branch 1.9.kotlin12 may be used for compatibility with Kotlin 1.2.

 ![Switch of versions](doc/19-verison-twist.png)